 The world of the original Pokémon games feels more lived-in than any other game in the series.
 By lived-in, I'm referring to how the Kanto region has a history that suggests it existed way before the player begins their quest.
 A perfect example of this lived-in quality is the Fighting Dojo in Saffron City.
 The Fighting Dojo is a former Pokémon Gym that lost its Gym status after being defeated by the current Saffron City Gym.
 This event isn't something the player can experience directly but instead gets explained through NPC dialogue.
 The depiction of the villainous Team Rocket in the first generation of Pokémon also gives the impression of a lived-in world.
 Team Rocket's presence is pervasive throughout the whole game with, them being regularly mentioned in NPC dialogue once they make an appearance.
 Unbeknownst to civilians, Team Rocket has already embedded itself into society by disguising members at Nugget Bridge, running the Game Corner in Celadon City, and recruiting scientists at Silph Co.
 One of the biggest plot twists of the game is that the Viridian City Gym Leader ends up being Giovanni, the boss of Team Rocket.
 This constant presence adds to the notion that Team Rocket has been committing crimes long before the player came along to stop them.

-The diminishing returns phenomenon states that each additional unit of gain leads to an ever-smaller increase in subjective value.
+The diminishing returns phenomenon states that each additional gain leads to an ever-smaller increase in subjective value.
 This phenomenon applies to my experience with Pokémon because, as the series continued, the lack of new features and repeated tropes made every subsequent entry not as exciting.
 Even though each generation of Pokémon introduces new monsters since every sequel includes Pokémon from previous generations, the series became gradually less fresh.
 The second and third generation of Pokémon, to their credit, did add new features that became staples of the series like Dark & Steel type, Held items, Pokémon breeding, Abilities, Double Battles, and Weather.
-However, following the third generation, fewer new features were added, in favor of singular, exclusive gimmicks like Mega Evolution, Z-Moves, and Dynamaxing.
+However, following the third generation, there were fewer new features in favor of singular, exclusive gimmicks like Mega Evolution, Z-Moves, and Dynamaxing.
 Pokémon, as a series, became more polished with every iteration, but each game maintained the same structure as the first generation.
-This structure includes tropes like starter Pokémon, professors, rivals, villainous teams, Gym Leaders, and Legendary Pokémon playing a pivotal role in the narrative.
+This structure includes tropes like starter Pokémon, professors, rivals, evil teams, Gym Leaders, and Legendary Pokémon playing a pivotal role in the narrative.